 - Free Domain For One Year: iPage charges $19.99 per year for a standard dot com domain name, but you’ll get yours for free for the first year.

-- Unlimited Domains: iPage lets you add as many addon domains to your hosting account as you want.
-That means you can host multiple website from one hosting account.
+- Unlimited Domains: iPage web hosting lets you add as many addon domains to your hosting account as you want.
+You can get a free domain name every day if you want to.

 VPS is the next step up from shared web hosting.
 If your website has outgrown the resources you can get from a shared server, VPS can give you the speed and performance you need.
 It’s the perfect middle ground between shared and dedicated.

-Here’s a breakdown of what you’ll get with iPage’s VPS hosting packages:
+Here’s a breakdown of what you’ll get with VPS hosting:

 If you’ve got an established—and profitable—site with lots of traffic, you might be interested in dedicated hosting.
-Dedicated servers are the most expensive option, but they give you the best possible speed and performance.
+Dedicated servers are the most expensive option, but the dedicated server will give you the best possible speed and performance.

 Here’s a look at iPage’s dedicated plans:

 iPage displays promotional rates for all of its web hosting plans.
-As with other web hosts, you really need to read the fine print here.
+As with other web hosting plans, you really need to read the fine print here.

 Once your initial hosting term runs out, you’ll have to renew your hosting plan—often at a higher rate than the one you signed up for.
 Renewal rates are sometimes more than double or triple promo rates.
 If you have auto-renewal set up, you could be in for an expensive surprise.